When and Where Do I Check In?

 Do I Need to Bring Food?

 If there is a particular on bike snack that you prefer, then, by all means, bring some along.
 However, our rest stops are fully stocked with a variety of food and it will be hard to go hungry out there.
 For riders doing the 50 mile and 100 kilometer rides, the lunch stop will be at the Immortal Tree (at Mile 25, and again at Mile 36 for 100K riders).
 The lunch stop for the Tour of the Unknown Coast century route will be at the Mattole Grange (Mile 62).
 Avenue of the Giants century riders will have a lunch stop at their turnaround point at Mile 49.

 What About Pre and Post Ride Meals?

-- On Friday night, we’ll have complimentary hors d’oeuvres from 5-7 pm in the Turf Room.
+- On Friday night, we’ll have complimentary hors d’oeuvres from 5-7 pm at the Fortuna River Lodge.
 We’ll be happy to recommend a local restaurant if you are looking for a full dinner.

 What Kind of Weather Can I Expect?